CDCgov/prime-reportstream/prime-router/docs/proposals/0001-authentication.md

 We will
 1. lookup and validate the client ID
 2  validate the JWT signature against the public key we have stored in the settings table for that client_id, Key ID (`kid`).
+We'll use the [JJWT libraries](https://github.com/jwtk/jjwt) to do JWT verification. (?)
 2. check that the JWT has not been previously encountered within the max JWT lifetime (5 minutes)
-3.

 We will then pull our ReportStream secret from our vault, and use it to create and sign a ReportStream token, for use by the Sender.
 FHIR calls for a 5 minute end of life.

 ### Step Three: Actual API Usage :  Sender uses the token to submit data to `api/reports`